Fundamentals of base oils

 From dinosaurs to distillates

 Petroleum (crude oil) forms when heat and pressure transform decayed organic matter buried beneath Earth’s surface over millions of years into a liquid-gas mixture containing primarily hydrogen and carbon, with lesser amounts of oxygen, nitrogen, sulfur and other impurities (including metals).
 Crude oil compositions vary with their point of origin and history.
-Refining separates crude oil into its components, from which useful products can be made (see Figure 1).
+Refining separates crude oil into its components, from which useful products can be made (

 Figure 1.
 Refining separates crude oil into useful products.

 In the U.S. market, about 90% of demand is for light products, the most volatile components of crude oil.
 (Gasoline makes up about half the demand for light products.)
 However, light fractions make up less than 60% of some crude oils.
-Heavier fractions are used to make lubricants, but typically a 42-gallon barrel of crude oil will yield only about a half-gallon of lubricant-quality oil (see Figure 2).
+Heavier fractions are used to make lubricants, but typically a 42-gallon barrel of crude oil will yield only about a half-gallon of lubricant-quality oil (

 Figure 2.
 How much lubricant base stock is in a barrel of crude oil?

 The first step in the path from crude oil to marketable product is a desalting process to remove corrosive mineral salts from the oil–water mixture that comes from the oil well.
 This is followed by distillation, which separates the more volatile petroleum gas, gasoline, naphtha, kerosene and light gas oil from the less volatile atmospheric residuum (typically about 40% of crude oil).
-Crude oils have various distillation curves, depending on their composition (see Figure 3).
+Crude oils have various distillation curves, depending on their composition (

 Figure 3.
 Typical crude oil true boiling point versus yield.